How to port proxy a React app

 When mounting your React app on a subpath, ensure to set the Base URL in your app accordingly.
 For more information, visit https://stackoverflow.com/a/52363490/1534040

-In your Cloudflare Dashboard, click the DNS tab and add a CNAME record pointing your desired subdomain at your server.
+In your Cloudflare Dashboard, click the DNS tab.

 Ensure your service can communicate with the internet.
 Our service is

 running on an EC2 instance, so we add our

 the Port Range field in our EC2 Security Policy.

 Once the service is open to the internet, we configured and installed Portzilla with the following options.